 Botox injections take only 10 to 15 minutes and remain effective for anywhere between two and six months.
 Therefore, like its cosmetic counterpart, Botox TMD treatments must be repeated every few months depending on the patient.
 Most patients who receive Botox treatment regularly after a year or two, have noticed the decreased frequency needed for retreatment due to the fact that their muscles have atrophied over time.
 Therefore, the need for Botox treatment can decrease from 3-4 times a year to maintenance treatment of 1-2 times a year.
 If you have TMD and Dr. Shaz determine(s) that you are a good candidate for this treatment, how often you'll need to receive Botox injections to relieve symptoms will depend on the severity of your condition.

 There are many benefits of Botox for TMD.
 People who suffer from TMJ pain can receive substantial relief.
 By reducing the ability of facial muscles to engage in problematic grinding, Botox allows them to perform daily activities such as talking, chewing, and swallowing.
 Botox treatment can help safeguard dental health since excessive grinding can result in worn down teeth and damaged gums that may require costly treatment.

 While botox treatment for TMJ disorders appears to be safe, certain medications, intoxicants, and other substances can minimize or negatively impact the effectiveness of Botox injections.
-For this reason, patients should honestly disclose any medication or substance use with Dr. Susana Medina prior to treatment.
+For this reason, patients should honestly disclose any medication or substance use with Dr. Prabhjot Kaur prior to treatment.
 Although complications are rare, but in some cases, patients have experienced bruising and bleeding at injection sites, or excessive paralysis of the muscles in the areas treated.